Surface charge of horizon symmetries of a black hole with supertranslation field: Diffeomorphisms preserving the near-horizon form of the metric

 \subsection{The metric in variables $\r ,z^a$}

-In this section we study general diffeomorphisms preserving the near-horizon form and the gauge of the metric (\ref{2.13}).
+In this section we study diffeomorphisms which preserve the near-horizon form and the gauge of the metric (\ref{2.13}) in the $\r$-system.
 Near-horizon foliation of of the space-time is done as follows.
-Let ${x}$ be a parameter specifying the distance from a near-horizon to horizon surface (the choice of $x$ depends on the choice of coordinates and is specified below).
+Let $x$ be a parameter specifying the distance from a near-horizon to horizon surface (the choice of $x$ depends on the choice of coordinates and is specified below).
 Horizon is located at the surface $\r_s =1/2$ ($\r_s$ is defined in (\ref{2.2})).
-Near-horizon surface is defined as the surface $\r_s =1/2 +x$.
-Horizon is located at the surface $\r_s =1/2$ ($\r_s$ is defined in (\ref{2.2})).
-Near-horizon surface is defined as the surface $\r_s =1/2 +x$.
-Assuming that at the horizon the equation $\sqrt{(\r -C)^2 +(D_a CD^a C} = 1/2$ has a unique solution, \be \l{3.1} \r_H (z,\z ) =C+\sqrt{1/4 -D_a C D^a C}, \ee by continuity the equation $\r_s =\sqrt{(\r -C)^2 +D_a CD^a C} = 1/2 +x $ in some vicinity of $\r_s =1/2$ has a solution
+Near-horizon surface is defined as a surface $\r_s =1/2 +x$.
+Assuming that at the horizon the equation $\sqrt{(\r -C)^2 +(D_a CD^a C} = 1/2$ has a unique solution, \be \l{3.1} \r_H (z,\z ) =C+\sqrt{1/4 -D_a C D^a C}, \ee by continuity the equation $\r_s =\sqrt{(\r -C)^2 +D_a CD^a C} = 1/2 +x $ in some vicinity of $\r_s =1/2$ also has a unique solution